George Hamilton, Zonker Harris and the Sunscreen Evangelist - love the sun

 From Tanning to Sun Safety: My Journey with Skin Cancer and Sunscreen

-It's ironic that I, the young man who loved the sun and worked on the perfect tan for many years, am now someone who has spent the last 30+ years protecting people from sunburns and potentially skin cancer.
+It's ironic that I, the young man who loved the sun and worked on the perfect tan for many years, has spent the last 30+ years protecting people from sunburns and potentially skin cancer.

 The Love for Tanning: A Dangerous Start